Heroin Addiction: Going From Using Heroin to Heroin Addiction

-Watching a loved one go from using heroin to an heroin addict is not something anyone wants to see.
-Using heroin is scary enough but a full-blown heroin addiction is even more frightening.
+Watching a loved one go from using heroin to a heroin addict is not something anyone wants to see.
+Using heroin is scary enough but full-blown heroin addiction is even more frightening.
 This cannot be ignored, however, as an estimated 23% of people who use heroin become dependent on it.1

 Heroin Addiction: Using Heroin the First Time

 Addiction to heroin begins with simply using heroin.
 Heroin users typically have experience with other drugs such as marijuana and alcohol.
 It may even be the case that before using heroin a person might already be addicted to another substance.

 Heroin use normally begins when a trusted person introduces the individual to using heroin.
 First-time heroin use is normally approached with curiosity and caution.
 Very few heroin users are introduced to the drug by a dealer.2

 The first-time using heroin, the user typically gets very ill with elongated periods of nausea and vomiting.
 Because of this, many do not go on to use heroin a second time.
 However, those who do start using heroin find they develop a tolerance quickly to these unpleasant heroin symptoms and begin to experience euphoria and transcendent relaxation from the drug.

 Heroin Addiction: Using Heroin